 About This Interview

-Lee Mendelson was interviewed for two hours plus in Hillsborough, CA. Mendelson spoke about his early work in television as a writer-producer at San Francisco's KPIX, including a Peabody Award-winning documentary on the history of California.
-He discussed other documentaries he produced for television including A Man Named Mays (about baseball player Willie Mays) and Charlie Brown and Charles Schulz.
+In his over two-hour Archive interview, Lee Mendelson speaks about his early work in television as a writer-producer at San Francisco's KPIX, including a Peabody Award-winning documentary on the history of California.
+He discusses other documentaries he produced for television including A Man Named Mays (about baseball player Willie Mays) and Charlie Brown and Charles Schulz.
 This latter show led to Mendelson's long association with Charles Schulz as the producer of the "Peanuts" specials, including such classics as A Charlie Brown Christmas, It's the Great Pumpkin Charlie Brown, and A Charlie Brown Thanksgiving.
-Mendelson reminisced about the casting, music, and creation of the specials by Schulz, animator Bill Melendez, and himself.
-Mendelson also described his later documentary work, including the Emmy-winning NBC special John Steinbeck's 'America and Americans.'
-Mendelson described other programming he was responsible for such as the acclaimed children's series Hot Dog, which explained to children how things worked.
-Additionally, Mendelson spoke about the television adaptations of such comic strip characters as "Garfield" and "Cathy," which he produced.
-B-roll consisted of photos related to the "Charlie Brown Specials," Hot Dog, and his documentary work.
-The interview was conducted by Karen Herman on June 11, 2003.
+Mendelson reminisces about the casting, music and creation of the specials by Schulz, animator Bill Melendez and himself.
+Mendelson also describes his later documentary work, including the Emmy-winning NBC special John Steinbeck's 'America and Americans.'
+Mendelson discusses other programming he was responsible for such as the acclaimed children's series Hot Dog, which explained to children how things worked.
+Additionally, Mendelson talks about the television adaptations of such comic strip characters as "Garfield" and "Cathy," which he produced.
+B-roll consists of photos related to the "Charlie Brown Specials," Hot Dog and his documentary work.
+Karen Herman conducted the interview on June 11, 2003.